inbo/tutorials/content/articles/spatial_mgrs/index.md

 The Military Grid Reference System (MGRS) was designed during the 1940s in close association with the development of the UTM map projection system (see [Terminological notes](#terminological-notes)).
-It is used by NATO militaries for locating positions worldwide up to 1 m precision.
-The MGRS specification is maintained by the NGA Office of Geomatics [^7] ([National Geospatial-Intelligence Agency, 2014a](#ref-national_geospatial-intelligence_agency_universal_2014)).
+It is used by NATO militaries for locating positions worldwide up to 1 m precision[^7].
+The MGRS specification is maintained by the NGA Office of Geomatics [^8] ([National Geospatial-Intelligence Agency, 2014a](#ref-national_geospatial-intelligence_agency_universal_2014)).
 Best use the foregoing reference when referring to the MGRS.
 Other resources describe the MGRS too, including Wikipedia contributors